5 Spot-On Tips For Hosting Thanksgiving Or Any Holiday Meal

 - Refusing the help of others actually seemed to make everyone feel more stilted, even though those in attendance were close family and friends.
 There’s something about everyone working together that creates a relaxed atmosphere and a feeling of togetherness.

 - While others may have enjoyed not being asked to help, my approach resulted in me being worn out well before the day was ever over.
 Picture someone with a grumpy attitude and a face with a pasted-on smile.
-Sadly, there are many times when that was me.
+Sadly, there have been many times when that was me.

-Help comes in many forms when doing hosting Thanksgiving!
-It isn’t just help with the dishes – it’s help with the meal prep, help with setting food out and refilling empty serving dishes, help setting and then clearing the table and so much more.
+Help comes in many forms when hosting Thanksgiving!
+It isn’t just help with the dishes – it’s help with simple things such as the meal prep, extra hands for setting the food out, refilling empty serving dishes, help setting and then clearing the table and so much more.

 And don’t refuse those offers to bring something!
-Whether it’s a side dish, a dessert or something else, asking guests to bring their favorite dish will add a huge amount of variety and fun to your meal.
+Whether it’s a side dish, a dessert, or something else, asking guests to bring their favorite dish will add a huge amount of variety and fun to your meal.
+You might just find a new must-have recipe to add to your menu next year!

-Just writing this post about Thanksgiving entertaining has me so excited for the big day to arrive!
+Just writing this post about Thanksgiving entertaining has me so excited for the big day to arrive.
+Let’s make this the best Thanksgiving dinner ever!
 I wish you and everyone who graces your table a very, very blessed and joyous Thanksgiving!

 Although our home is fairly small, I do have a large formal dining room and a large kitchen table, so our buffet is set up on the kitchen table and then everyone carries their plates (just a few steps away) into the dining room to eat.
 You’re so right, Suzy, having a buffet allows for plenty of room on the dining table for your centerpiece, candles and the extra plates (bread and butter, for example) that come with a more formal meal.
 Everyone is welcomed and encouraged to head back to the kitchen for seconds (and thirds) and any gravy drips, cranberry splashes, etc., are confined to my kitchen linens and not my dining room tablecloth.
 Clearing the table after we’ve eaten is easier, too, without lots of serving dishes on the table.
 That allows for a few rounds of our favorite boards games or just warm conversation before the pies are cut and the coffee served.